 The Six Food Elimination Diet

-The 6 Food Elimination diet is interesting because it bypasses the need of extensive food allergen testing.
-As you may know, allergy testing (skin prick tests and blood tests) are not perfect.
-There are often false positives which can make the treatment plan more complicated and time consuming.
-So what the 6 Food Elimination diet proposes is that, off-the-bat, patients will eliminate the top 6 allergens seen in EoE patients.
+The 6 Food Elimination diet has been gaining in popularity because it bypasses extensive food allergen testing needed for the Tailored Elimination diet.
+As you may know, allergy tests (skin prick tests and blood tests) are not perfect.
+There are often false positives which can make the treatment plan more complicated and time consuming, and some allergens may be missed ('false negatives').
+So what the 6 Food Elimination diet proposes is that, off-the-bat, patients eliminate the top 6 allergens seen in EoE patients.
 The top allergens are milk, soy, eggs, wheat, peanuts/tree nuts, and seafood.
 One study1 confirms there is a 74% success rate when using this type of nutrition therapy for EoE.
-(As a point of reference, an Elemental Diet shows a 95-98% success rate based on multiple studies)
+(As a point of reference, an Elemental Diet shows a 95-98% success rate based on multiple studies.)
+Researcers are also looking into 4 Food Elimination diets.

 Advantages and Disadvantages to consider

-I hope this helped to shed some light on this nutritional therapy option for EoE.
+I hope this helped to shed some light on this nutritional therapy options for EoE.
 Every person will have their own treatment plan that works for them.
-Is anyone doing an Elimination diet now?
+Is anyone following an elimination diet now?
 How is it going for you?
 Have any tips you can share that may help others manage an elimination diet?